ewardq/My-SadServers-solutions/Solutions/Apia - Needle in a Haystack.md

 Check My Solution: The "Check My Solution" button runs the script _/home/admin/agent/check.sh_, which you can

 ---
+### Notes and solution:
-_Notes and solution_:  First, we see how many files are in the target directory.
+First, we see how many files are in the target directory.

 ```bash
 cd /home/admin/data